kushalbose92/HyPE-GT/README.md

 ## Datasets

-We perform experiments on the follwoing datasets
+We perform experiments on the following datasets

 * ZINC
 * PATTERN